Voiceover Coaching FAQ

 Yes.

 You’ll work with dozens of directors over your career.
 Learning to adjust quickly to different voices and styles is part of the job.
-I’m happy to recommend other coaches in LA or NYC when it makes sense.
+I’m happy to recommend other coaches in LA or NYC for you when it makes sense.